The Best Men's Hiking Boots of 2017

 Blisters form due to heat and friction, and damp skin is friction-y.
 Nobody wants blisters, and picking the model that fits your feet and keeps you cool and dry is key.
 The mesh upper of the Inhaler II is the most breathable product we tested.
 Of the midweight models, the Quest 4D II breathed better than others, and our testers with sweaty feet appreciated it.

-Overall, the Tor Summit is the clear comfort champ, followed by the Targhee II and Vasque St. Elias GTX.
+Overall, both HOKA ONE ONE products are the clear comfort champs, followed by the Targhee II and Vasque St. Elias GTX.
 Comfort scores contribute 25% of each product's total score.

 Ankle stability is the defining benefit of boots compared to hiking shoes or trail runners.
 Hikers who choose boots rather than a low-cut hiking shoe do so for ankle support and torsional stability.
 Hiking boots with a mid height, or full cut, reduce the chance of taking missteps and twisting ankles.
 During long days carrying a pack, this support keeps the ankles and feet from tiring.
 When choosing a boot for stability, first keep in mind that a boot that fits your foot well is necessary for stabilizing your ankle and foot.
 Try on several models, noting how well your heel and forefoot stay put in the footbed.
 See the chart below for the overall stability score each product received.

-In addition to the many miles we hiked over rough terrain, we took a couple measurements to quantify how well each product supports the ankle and resists lateral rolling.
+In addition to the many miles we hiked over rough terrain, we took a couple of measurements to quantify how well each product supports the ankle and resists lateral rolling.
 First, we measured the height of the ankle collar from the footbed to its tallest point of the instep.
-The Quest 4D II and Renegade have the tallest ankle collars at 6.5 inches, followed by the St. Elias and the Lowa Tiago GTX Mid, tall for a lightweight model, at 6 inches.
+The Quest 4D II and Renegade have the tallest ankle collars at 6.5 inches, followed by the Tor Ultra Hi at 6.125 inches, then the St. Elias and the Lowa Tiago GTX Mid, tall for a lightweight model, at 6 inches.
 Second, we measured the width of the sole at the forefoot.
-A wide forefoot provides a more stable platform, and resists rolling.
-The Vasque Inhaler II GTX has the widest forefoot, 4.75 inches at its widest point, with the Quest 4D II and Tor Summit Mid WP slightly narrower.
+A wide forefoot provides a more stable platform and resists rolling.
+The Vasque Inhaler II GTX has the widest forefoot, 4.75 inches at its widest point, with the Quest 4D II and both HOKA ONE ONE models slightly narrower.

 When you place your foot on the trail or a rock, you want it to stay put.
 Each product we tested has a unique lug pattern and sole shape, and different performance characteristics.
 In addition to our non-structured backcountry playtime, we devised five tests to compare traction.
 We poked around some rocky outcrops until we found the ideal slopes, one where half the models performed well, and half went slipping and sliding.
 First, we tested each boot's ability to climb and descend steep granite slabs.
 All the competitors handled gentle grades well, and when we started reaching the limits of what is possible in hiking boots, the Capra Venture and Asolo Jumla GV stuck the best.

 Next, we headed to the river to test out the boots' traction on wet rock.
 Stepping and hopping across the river back and forth to tease out the differences in traction, we were pleased to find that all these boots were up to the task.
-Standing out above the rest, though, were the Arc'teryx Bora2 and Tor Summit.
+Standing out above the rest, though, were the Arc'teryx Bora2, Tor Ultra, and Tor Summit.

 Moving on to loose terrain, we tested each boot by hiking/running laps up and down thick scree fields in a canyon in southern Peru.
 While no boot makes scree easy (or fun) to ascend, some are better than others going up as well as coming down.
 This tiring day produced a winner, the Vasque St. Elias, which nudged out the Quest 4D II and Bora2 for efficiency in scree.
 The Bora2's bootie kept sediment out of the boot cavity, while most others filled with rock and sand after a few descents.
 Underperforming in this terrain was the Columbia North Plains II, with the Jumla GV close behind.